 |Range Extender||Coverage Increase||Basic||Outlet Plug|

 The system works with Amazon Alexa, but it does not communicate with the Ring cameras yet.
-Thus, you will be able to use Alexa to arm and disarm your system, but the Ring base station won’t connect Alexa voice commands to the Ring cameras.
+You will use Alexa to arm and disarm your system but won’t connect Alexa’s voice commands to the Ring cameras.
 There is no Google Assistant integration either.

-Ring Alarm Home Security System comes with other features, such as:
+Ring Alarm comes with other features, such as:

 |Smart Home Features||Free Plan||Protect Basic Plan||Protect Plus Plan|